 Minimum wage country profile for Czechia

-Information for this page was compiled during December 2024 and January 2025.
-Most Member States had already transposed the EU minimum wage directive at this point, while others were still working towards it.
-Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Netherlands, Poland, Romania and Spain.
+Information for this page was compiled during December 2025 and early 2026.
+Most Member States had already transposed the EU minimum wage directive at this point.
+Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Poland and Portugal.
 These profiles will be updated consecutively as the information becomes available.
 Users are invited to contact our experts on minimum wage if they are aware of changes.

-In the Czechia, a national statutory minimum wage is set annually by Communication of the Ministry of Labor and Social Affairs in the collection of laws.
+In the Czech Republic, a national statutory minimum wage is set annually by Communication of the Ministry of Labor and Social Affairs in the collection of laws.
 This regulation also establishes the so-called guaranteed wage.
-Since 2025, guaranteed wages in the private sector are abolished and only the statutory minimum wage rate applies.
+Since 2025, guaranteed wages in the private sector are abolished and , only the statutory minimum wage rate applies.
 Guaranteed salaries in the public sector remain in force, where only four groups of guaranteed wages are applied since 1 January 2025 instead of the original eight.
 These groups are differentiated according to the complexity, responsibility, and effort required for the work performed.
 The lowest level of the guaranteed wage in the first job group corresponds to the basic level of the minimum wage.

 Besides social partners, the Ministry of Finance of the Czech Republic and the Ministry of Labour and Social Affairs must also be mentioned among the relevant actors involved in determining the statutory minimum wage.